 But with a €40 million deal for Alexis Sanchez edging tantalisingly closer, the Gunners could finally have a forward worthy of following in the footsteps of the Dutchman and his iconic predecessors, Thierry Henry, Dennis Bergkamp and Ian Wright.

-Signing Sanchez would transform not only Arsenal's front line but also the club's immediate fortunes.
+Signing Sanchez would transform not only Arsenal's front line but also their immediate fortunes.

-A team which, with Olivier Giroud as the lone spearhead, too often looks slow against marquee opponents, especially during Theo Walcott's frequent injury absences, is increasingly confident of having the luxury of calling on a forward capable of scaring all defenses.
+A team who, with Olivier Giroud as their lone spearhead, too often look slow against marquee opponents, especially during Theo Walcott's frequent injury absences, are increasingly confident of having the luxury of calling on a forward capable of scaring all defences.

 Yet his transfer-market availability is no reflection of his standing.
 Only Lionel Messi scored more than the Chilean's 21 Barcelona goals last season and he was a player in demand even before a series of outstanding World Cup displays further enhanced his reputation.

 The prospect of Aaron Ramsey, Mesut Ozil, Santi Cazorla, Jack Wilshere and Alex Oxlade-Chamberlain linking up with Alexis is a lip-smackingly enticing one.

 Gunners fans, wary of Arsene Wenger's innate caution in the market and the number of deals for strikers that have fallen through for the club in the last two years, could be forgiven for reining in their excitement.

 Only when the white smoke starts puffing out of the Emirates Stadium can the celebrations at an audacious signing begin.